boazbk/tcs/lec_A_NAND_prog_lang.md

 # Appendix: The NAND\* Programming Languages

+See [this Github repository](https://github.com/boazbk/nandnotebooks) for the current updated version of this appendix.

+## Old version

+(please ignore)

 In this appendix we give a more formal specification of the NAND, NAND++ and NAND<< programming languages.
 See the website [http://nandpl.org](http://nandpl.org) for more information about these languages.